 - Marlene Dietrich in tuxedo shirt and suit,

 - Holly Golightly in a little black dress with lots of jewelry, up-do and hair jewelry.
-Here make sure that the arm coverage stays within the rules of the work dress code.
+However, ensure that your arm coverage stays within the rules of the work dress code.

-- A retro dress styled as it was styled at the time of its prime also works well as long as it doesn’t become a safety issue and doesn’t violate the office dress code.
-Read a 50s style skirt with a long sleeve turtleneck and pearl embellished cardigan works, while a flapper-style 20s slip dress or a 70s style micro-mine don’t.
+- A retro dress styled like it was styled at the time of its prime.
+For instance, a 1950s style skirt with a long sleeve turtleneck and pearl embellished cardigan works.

-- Other professions like firefighter, police officer, miner, civil engineer, etc.
+- Another profession like, for instance, a firefighter, police officer, miner, civil engineer, etc.

 - Boat captain or sailor.
-A striped shirt, white pants and boats shoes are work appropriate at most offices for Casual Friday.
-Thus, adding a fisherman’s or sailor’s hat does the trick.
+A striped shirt, white pants and boats shoes are work appropriate at most offices as Casual Friday outfits.
+Therefore, just adding a fisherman’s or sailor’s hat does the trick.
 The same recipe works with military inspired clothes.
 More on wearing military inspired clothes.

 - Amelia Earhart: Skirt, aviator jacket, sturdy shoes, aviator hat optional.

-- Or wear a Casual Friday look with a DIY emoticon painted T-shirt.
+- Or wear a DIY emoticon painted T-shirt.